arjunsavel/cortecs/docs/pages/installation.rst

     python3 -m pip install -e .

-We plan to distribute `cortecs` through conda, as well.
+We plan to distribute `cortecs` through conda as well at a later date.

 Test the installation
 ---------------------

 To ensure that the installation has been performed smoothly, feel free to run the unit and integration tests included with the package.
-The entire test suite should take on the order of 10 minutes to run.
-In the process, a few (~2) gigabytes of data will be downloaded from this project's associated Dropbox files; they'll be automatically deleted once the test suite is finished.

 From the outermost :code:`cortecs` directory, run